bookshelfdave/anttrap/README.md

 ====================
 A tiny Gem that can generate an Apache Ant build file from a Rakefile.
 This allows for a developer to work in Rake, but integrate with any tool that supports Ant.
-The generated build file simply calls exec on the Rake file.
+The generated build file simply calls exec on the selected Rake task.
 As of 8/9/2011, the only tool I have tested so far is Eclipse.

 Sample rakefile